 Viewing Previous Equipment Calibration Factors

 Navigate to the Manage Conversion Factors page and click the Edit Calibration link for the desired measurement device:

 Next click the View Older Equipment Calibration button to bring up the Older Calibration Settings for Measurement Device page:

 Machine Conversion Factors

-Total QA contains x-ray and electron output tests for both daily and monthly QA purposes.
-If you are using a daily QA device that does not convert electrometer readings to dose or an ion chamber and electrometer combination you will have to establish a set conversion factors to convert raw readings to dose.
-Note that some daily QA devices such as the Standard Imaging QA BeamChecker+ and the Sun Nuclear Daily QA 3 perform this conversion internally.
-In these cases, Total QA is retrieving the dose data from the respective databases and no further conversion is required.
+If you are using a daily QA device that does not convert electrometer readings to dose or an ion chamber and electrometer combination you will have to establish a set conversion factors to convert raw readings to dose for output tests.
+Note that some daily QA devices, such as the Standard Imaging QA BeamChecker+ and the Sun Nuclear Daily QA 3, perform this conversion internally.
+In these cases, the dose data is retrieved from the respective databases and no further conversion is required.